jimFalkenstine/CoasterCountsAPI/README.md

 **Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)**

-The async function getCoasters() in the scripts.js folder uses fetch() to request all of the coaster data.
+The async function getSingleCoaster() in the scripts.js file of the CoasterCounts website uses fetch() to retrieve coaster data.

-**Post to an external API and show that it has saved/persisted**

-**Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value**

-The get method of the coaserRepo object accepts a resolve and reject parameter.
-It returns a Promise object that is resolved with json parsed data.

 **Implement a log that records errors, invalid inputs, or other important events and writes them to a text file**